Turtle Island: Cherokee Stories of the Turtle Island Liars' Club by Christopher B. Teuton

 Christopher B. Teuton book provides a comprehensive look into Cherokee oral traditions and art to bring them into the contemporary moment.
 He put together his collection with three friends, also master storytellers, who get together to swap stories from around the 14 Cherokee states.
 The first chapter of the book Beginnings starts with a telling of the Sky Woman story.
 Notably, this telling of Turtle Island has the water beetle dive for the earth necessary for the sky woman, where often you will see a muskrat or otter.
 Turtle Island is a running theme throughout the book, as it is the beginning of life and story.

 We Are Water Protectors by Carole Lindstrom

 We Are Water Protectors is a children's storybook written by Carole Lindstrom in 2020 in response to the building of the Dakota Access Pipeline, represented as a large black snake in the book.
-The book says that water is the source of all life, and it is all of ours duty to protect our water sources so that we can preserve not only ourselves but those of animals and the environment.
+The book says that water is the source of all life, and it is all our duty to protect our water sources so that we can preserve not only ourselves but those of animals and the environment.
 The story draws important meanings from the Turtle Island creation story such as water as the origin of life and closes with a drawing of the main character returning the turtle to the water saying "We are stewards of the earth.
 Our spirits are not to be broken."